 This is a 1928 version of Hans Christian Andersen’s ‘The Little Match Girl,’ directed by French film great Jean Renoir and Jean Tédesco.
 The story is a simple one about the visions of a poor match girl as she freezes to death in the snow.
 It’s a loose adaptation that actually seems rather rigid and too involved with its sets and props to really give any feeling of the fantastic.
 It is also pro-forma in its pathos or portrayal of the match girl’s despair.
 Also, the leading actress, Catherine Hessling, is completely unappealing.
 Apparently, one of the toy soldiers was played by Lucia Joyce, the daughter of author James Joyce.

-Photographer and award-winning filmmaker Alessandro Cima offers photography that moves freely between art and documentary.
+Filmmaker Alessandro Cima offers photography that moves freely between art and documentary.
 He also produces original short films and writing that covers a wide range of creative expression.

 You will also find a collection of original games and animations, some of which are kid-friendly.
 Then there are the original audio stories for children and the illustrated tales that first found an audience for this site.